Learnosity/learnosity-sdk-java/README.md

 This example uses plain HTML in a JSP template, served by the servlet container.

-The following example HTML/JSP code can be found near the bottom of the `index.jsp` file.
+The following example HTML/JSP code can be found near the bottom of the `ItemsApi.jsp` file.

 ``` JSP
 <html>